Segun98/Segun98/README.md

 - Primarily a Front End Developer (Reactjs)
 - I build stuff mostly with the MERN stack (REST/Graphql APIs)
 - I am currently working on getting better at JavaScript with Data Structures & Algorithms, Nodejs, Vuejs...
-- Reading two books 📚 at the moment (I highly recommend): Javascript The Definitive Guide by David Flanagan and React Quickly: Painless Web Apps with React, Jsx, Redux and GraphQL by Azat Mardan
+- Reading two books at the moment (I highly recommend): Javascript The Definitive Guide by David Flanagan and React Quickly: Painless Web Apps with React... by Azat Mardan
 - Recently rebuilt my portfolio with Vuejs❤️, check it out [https://segunos.tk](https://segunos.tk)

 <!--